monomadic/astryx/README.md

 [![LICENSE](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![Minimum rustc version](https://img.shields.io/badge/rustc-1.42.0+-green.svg)](#rust-version-requirements)

-Astryx is a programming language for generating static web content and web frontend applications.
-What's that you say?
-Another static generator? *But this time it's totally different!* No, really.
+Astryx is a declarative, pure, expressive static web content compiler..

-Why?
+## Why did I make this?

 Architecturally and practically, Astryx is quite different from other web generators.
 It is closer to a flutter or elm than other static tools, but much easier to use and rapidly produce content.